dngo13/ENPM661/Project 3 P1: Dijkstra/README.md

 In the directory:
-Dijkstra.mp4        is the video recording of the exploration with optimal path. path.png            is an image of the map after it has completed exploration with optimal path drawn on top exploration.txt     is the list of visited nodes during exploration shortest_path.txt   is the optimal nodes path
+Dijkstra.mp4        is the video recording of the exploration with optimal path. path.png            is an image of the map after it has completed exploration with optimal path drawn on top. exploration.txt     is the list of visited nodes during exploration. shortest_path.txt   is the optimal nodes path.